chung-leong/react-seq/doc/manageEvents.md

 await eventual('json', res.json()).and.click;
 ```

-## Imposing Time Limit
+## Imposing time limit

-You can use the `for` keyword to put a limit on waiting time:
+You can use the `for` keyword to put a limit on wait time:

 ```js
 const res = await eventual.click.or.keyPress.for(3).minutes;